Refer a Business and Earn up to $10,000 Refer Now

 What is a FundingHope BridgeBuilder?

 In the United States, equity crowdfunding is regulated by the Securities and Exchange Commission (SEC) under Regulation Crowdfunding (Reg CF).
 FundingHope considers all qualified investors on the FundingHope platform to be Bridge Builders – people who are helping us bridge the gap between impact investing and growing cleaner, healthier, safer communities.
-To invest in equity crowdfunding campaigns on FundingHope, an individual must meet the following criteria:

 21